Is QuickBooks Enterprise good for multi-currency accounting?

 How multi-currency works in QuickBooks Enterprise

-• Once activated, it cannot be turned off.
+- Once enabled, it cannot be turned off.

-For a single-entity U.S.-based business with occasional foreign transactions, this may be manageable.
+For a single-entity, U.S.-based business with occasional foreign transactions, these limitations may be manageable.

-For organizations expanding internationally or managing multiple legal entities, the limitations become more significant.
+For organizations expanding internationally or managing multiple legal entities, they often become much more significant.

 Key limitations of QuickBooks Enterprise for multi-currency accounting